kadenbking/competition-prediction/README.md

 ### Statistical Simulation

 To predict NBA games, a statistical simulation using a custom team metric based on specific team stats was used.
 This is not AI or ML necessarily, but a fun way to produce a percentage one team has to beat another.
+Inspiration for the simulation was taken from [here](https://github.com/sidharthrajaram/CrystalBall).

 ## Flask API